Patrolman William Baumfield

 Add to My Heroes

-William Baumfield
+William Baumfeld

 Both suspects, 17 and 20, were arrested.
-The 17-year-old admitted that he shot Patrolman Baumfield.
+The 17-year-old admitted that he shot Patrolman Baumfeld.
 He was convicted of murder, sentenced to life, and paroled on July 22, 1982.
 The other suspect, convicted of murder and sentenced to life, was paroled on May 15, 1985.

 Bio